A Dynamic, Self-balancing k-d Tree: Introduction

 \subsection{Two Definitions of Balance}

 The balance at each node of a dynamic \emph{k}-d tree is computed from the heights of the node's left and right subtrees, where height is defined as the maximum path length from the node to the bottom of the tree.
 The height of a \lstinline{null} child pointer is 0.
-The height of a leaf node is 1.
-The height of any particular node is computed as 1 plus the greater of the heights of its two children, and is assigned to that node's \lstinline{height} field.
+The height of a leaf node is 1, and the height of a non-leaf node is 1 plus the greater of the heights of its two children.
+A node's height is assigned to that node's \lstinline{height} field.

-Given this definition of height, it is possible to define two types of balance.
-The first type, AVL balance, requires that, at each node of the tree, the node's left and right subtrees differ in height by at most one node \cite{Adelson}.
+This definition of height permits definition of two types of balance.
+The first type of balance, AVL balance, requires that each node's left and right subtrees differ in height by at most one node \cite{Adelson}.

 The second type of balance, red-black balance, requires that, at each node of the tree, the node's left and right subtrees differ in height by a factor of 2 or less.
-This requirement derives from the following features of a red-black tree: (1) a node is colored either red or black; (2) if a node is red, neither of its children may be red; and (3) every path from a given node to the bottom of the tree must contain the same number of black nodes \cite{Guibas}.
+This requirement derives from the following features of a red-black tree: (1) a node is colored either red or black, (2) neither child of a red node may be red, and (3) every path from any node to the bottom of the tree must contain the same number of black nodes \cite{Guibas}.
 Given these features, the shortest path from any node to the bottom of a red-black tree contains only black nodes, whereas the longest path contains alternating red and black nodes.
-Hence, because every path from any node to the bottom of the tree must contain the same number of black nodes, the longest path is twice the length of the shortest path \cite{Drozdek}.
+Because every path from any node to the bottom of the tree must contain the same number of black nodes, the longest path is twice the length of the shortest path \cite{Drozdek}.
+For a \emph{k}-d tree, red-black balance doesn't require coloring each node in the \emph{k}-d tree via a \lstinline{color} field.
+It requires only that each node's left and right subtrees differ in height by a factor of 2 or less.

 The algorithm described in the present article may be configured to use either AVL balance or red-black balance, but not both together.
 One caveat relative to red-black balance is that, for a node that has only one child, the balance of the other, \lstinline{null} child is 0, so the balance of the only child is always greater than twice the balance of the \lstinline{null} child.
 This problem is resolved by reverting to AVL balance for this case.